Last updated on November 27th, 2018

 Top 7 Sources To Search Initial Accommodation In Australia

-There are number of options when it comes to finding a place to stay.
+There is a number of options when it comes to finding a place to stay.
 In fact, you can do most of the research back home and narrow your scope down to one or two favourite places before actually landing in Australia.
-That way you won’t have to race against time or compromise on less desirable house.
-Here are the best seven sources to find initial accomodation in Australia.
+That way you won’t have to race against time or compromise on the less desirable house.
+Here are the best seven sources to find initial accommodation in Australia.

 1. Budget Hotels

 As with any other country, you can find plenty of budget hotels to stay especially around CBD.
 You can use services such as hotelscombined, expedia or hotels.com to find cheap hotels around your preferred location.
 If you search well and timing is good, you may sometimes find a very good deal which can be way cheaper than even a flat share.

 This is one of my most favourite options when you need short-term accommodation on a low budget.
 AirBnb combines the hospitality of a hotel, the comfort of a home and still keeps it affordable.
 It is an ideal option if you want a place only for a few weeks.

 It works like a paying guest accommodation where the host will share a room or a number of rooms in his house to the guest for rent.
 You can get plenty of choices, especially around CBD ranging from 30$ to 300$ per day or more depending on the city.

 Generally, AirBnb accommodation has more amenities compared to a hotel.
 For example, a typical AirBnb accommodation may have a kitchen, washer/dryer, cable TV, internet, heating/cooling, Spa, Gym and so on.
 Sometimes hosts can also provide you with breakfast or provide you kitchen utensils if you don’t have them.

 Here are Few useful tips to find a good deal on AirBnb:

 - look at the reviews and ratings for the accommodation and host.
 If you see many negative reviews or cancellations, move on.